Margarita Cocktails - best recipes and history

 However, a Tommy's Margarita is not strictly a Margarita, it’s a mere Tequila Sour while a true Margarita (with triple sec) is part of the Daisy family.
 [Daisy = spirit + liqueur (usually orange) + lemon or lime juice.]
 A Margarita is defined by the combination of tequila and lime juice with the liqueur not only balancing the sourness of the lime but also contributing subtle orange notes.
 The orange liqueur is part of what defines a Margarita.

 Understanding that people would rather use agave as a sweetener in place of the beet sugar in a triple sec liqueur, back in 2008 Bruno Giffard and I created Agave Sec liqueur.
 This is a triple sec sweetened only with agave syrup.
-So, while qualifying as a liqueur to make a true Margarita/Daisy it’s completely devoid of sugar.
-We formulated Agave Sec to replicate the sweetness of triple secs such as Cointreau so if using to make a 2:1:1 Margarita then you may also want to add a bar spoon of agave syrup.
+So, while qualifying as a liqueur to make a true Margarita/Daisy it is completely devoid of sugar.
+We formulated Agave Sec to replicate the sweetness of triple secs such as Cointreau so (as stated above) if using Agave Sec to make a 2:1:1 Margarita then you may also want to add a bar spoon of agave syrup.

 Margaritas are made with Mexican limes - Key lime (Citrus aurantifolia) or Persian lime (Citrus latifolia) varieties with the ubiquitous availability of Persian limes making their use by far the most common.
 However, Margaritas made with equal parts lime and lemon juice are more delicate and arguably better.
 It's perhaps worth mentioning that the first known printed Margarita recipe, in the December 1953 Esquire Magazine, calls for an ounce of tequila, a dash of triple sec and the juice of half a lime or lemon.